learn-co-students/seattle-web-042020/42-Buffet/ix/buffet/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Goals
+The database of food can be found in a json-server, under http://localhost:3000/food.

 Create an application that mimics the behavior of an all you can eat buffet.